-October 28, 2018 -- Can not believe that 2018-2019 season comes to an end so soon.
-We are hosting the final homecoming game for West San Jose Youth Football Team at SJPAL Stadium.
-Thanks for the support from family and community in general to make it a wonderful season.
+October 28, 2018 -- We are hosting the final homecoming game for the West San Jose Youth Football Team at SJPAL Stadium.
+Thanks to the support from families and the community, it has been a wonderful season.

-This is the 1st year we have concussion policy and training at SJPAL.
-We will review the data during off-sean and optimize for next season.
+This is the first year we had concussion policy and training at SJPAL.
+We will review the data during the off-season and hope to optimize for next season.

 We won 3 innovation awards at iCAN 2018, including Gold Medal and Best Young Inventor Award